deanturpin/germs.dev/posts/cpp.md

 - C++: Understand how rule of 5 (rule of 3 in pre-C++11) is the best way to write exception-safe classes.
 Understand why it's a good idea even without exceptions.
-- Function local variables are keynote.md accessible in the try handler.
+- Function local variables are not accessible in the try handler.

 See [rule of
 three/five/zero](https://en.cppreference.com/w/cpp/language/rule_of_three).